VladMinzatu/performance-handbook/wc-go/README.md

 ```

 It's fair to say we didn't break new ground here, but what can we notice in these initial results?
 - First, using `mmap` may feel clever, but it's probably not providing much benefit for our use case (it performs just about the same as reading everything up front).
 In fact, afaik, the original `wc` implementation uses `read()` syscalls to stream through the file in big contiguous chunks.
 Makes sense why that would be the most efficient way to go, when also considering that mmap could incur page faults.
 We'll need to dig into that a bit more.
+In general, it is known that performance benefits for memory mapped I/O are most likely when performing releated random access on large files.
 - Looking at the time differences between the runs of different `wc-go` variants, it is quite clear to see that there is a significant difference between the variants that perform additional allocations for each line before processing it and those who don't.
 Isn't it more than you'd expect?
 Maybe.
 In any case, interesting to observe if you've programmed in languages that steer you towards instantiating objects very liberally.
 - And why are **all** `wc-go` variants considerably slower than the original?
 I would put that down to the Go runtime overhead and perhaps lack of some other compiler optimizations.
 We'll try to uncover that in more detail as well.